 The ten essentials are a kind of hiking-specific batch of holy commandments not unlike those handed to Moses on Mount Sinai, the exception being that poor Mo’s list was carved in tablets of stone — this being, of course, in the days prior to the internet and the existence of handy, downloadable, and printable spreadsheets such as the one posted above.

 A map and compass, reliable GPS device, gps watch for hikers, and/or smartphone app are second only to your legs as instruments that will allow you to get from A to B safely and in good time.
-While the trend these days is gravitating more and more towards electronic navigation systems, we’d (very) highly recommend carrying a map and compass on all outings and honing your skills in their usage.
+While the trend these days is gravitating more and more towards electronic navigation systems, we’d (very) highly recommend carrying a map and compass (check out our guide to the best hiking compass) on all outings and honing your skills in their usage.

 In some respects, we humans, sadly, kinda lost the physiological lottery when it came to the handing out of digestive systems and bodily composition at the antechamber to existence.
 While some creatures are capable of going for days on end without water, the constitution of us homo sapiens tends toward sabotage — fatigue, headaches, dizziness, diarrhea, vomiting — should we deprive it of its Adam’s ale*.

 The recommended dose of water for valley and city-dwellers is around 2 liters per day; for active hill-goers et al. this figure rises incrementally in accordance with the extent of our exertions.

 This being so, the hiking demographic of sapiens needs some form of purification and storage for our H20 beyond out bellies.
 The options abound for both carry bottles or bladders and purification methods, but one system which does both — and remarkably well — is the Grayll Ultralight Purifier.
 For a cheaper and equally effective option, see the wonderfully simple, lightweight Sawyer Mini Filter.